awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 ...
 ```

-For a code example, see [Sharing an object with a presigned URL](ShareObjectPreSignedURL.md)\.
+For a code example, see [Sharing objects using presigned URLs](ShareObjectPreSignedURL.md)\.

 ------
 #### [ \.NET ]